SkeletonMan03/PatchAgainstLog4Shell/README.md

 4) cd to the directory it is in (For example: `cd C:\Users\username\Downloads`)
 5) Run `.\PatchAgainstLog4Shell.ps1` in the same Powershell Window

+Alternatively, you can just run `iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/SkeletonMan03/PatchAgainstLog4Shell/main/PatchAgainstLog4Shell.ps1'))` in an Administrator Powershell window (not recommended, but it works)

 # Parameters
 A parameter for just scanning without patching has been added
 You can run `.\PatchAgainstLog4Shell.ps1 -scanonly` to just scan for and print out the location of vulnerable jars without patching them automatically